ProjectSidewalk/SidewalkWebpageDC/README.md

 ### Setting up the development environment
 Set up the development environment for Scala, JavaScript and Postgres.
 The detailed instructions for each software component and more on server management instructions are provided [here](https://github.com/ProjectSidewalk/Instructions).
 You can start off using the steps below:

+1. Email Mikey (michaelssaugstad@gmail.com) and ask for the two API key files and a database dump.
+You will put the API key files into the root directory of the project.
+You will need the database dump later on.
+You can continue with the rest of the instructions here, but the website will not work fully until you've received these three files from Mikey.
-1. Install JDK 7 (or above), Scala, and `activator` on your computer.
+2. Install JDK 7 (or above), Scala, and `activator` on your computer.
 See detailed [instructions for installing Scala environment here](https://github.com/ProjectSidewalk/Instructions#java--scala).
-2. Install Node.js.
+3. Install Node.js.
 See detailed [instructions here](https://github.com/ProjectSidewalk/Instructions#javascript).
-3. On the top directory, run `npm install` to install all the JavaScript dependencies.
+4. On the top directory, run `npm install` to install all the JavaScript dependencies.
-4. Set up the Postgres database by folloing the tutorial.
+5. Set up the Postgres database by folloing the tutorial.
 See detailed [instructions on installing the Postgres database here.](https://github.com/ProjectSidewalk/Instructions#postgresql)

 ### Running the Application Locally
 To run the web server locally,